Technical Committee (TC) Process (25 July 2012)

 The TC Administrator may prevent the proposed clarification from coming to vote if it is not in conformance with OASIS policies.
 The TC Administrator must within 15 days either open the ballot or reply to the TC with the reason why the change cannot be voted upon.
 The clarified Charter shall not take effect until approved and announced by the TC Administrator.
 The TC Administrator shall publicize approved changes as specified in Section 2.8 and any revisable publicly visible description (e.g., web page) promulgated by the TC shall be updated to reflect such changes.

-The rechartering may not change the IPR Mode of the TC; if a different IPR Mode is required then a new TC (with a unique name) must be formed.
+Rechartering shall not change the TC name nor the IPR Mode of the TC.
+If a different name or IPR Mode is desired then a new TC (with a unique name) must be formed and the normal rules for creating a new TC apply (see section 2.2).

 TC votes require a Simple Majority Vote to pass, except as noted elsewhere in this Process.
 All TC ballots requiring a Special Majority Vote for approval must be conducted by the TC Administrator; the TC Chair shall notify the TC Administrator that a motion has been made which requires a Special Majority Vote, and the TC Administrator shall set up and conduct the ballot.